awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 The registry for \.ca domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a Domain Name Registration](domain-delete.md)\.

 **\.cl \(Chile\)**
-You can no longer use Amazon Route 53 to register new \.cl domains or transfer \.cl domains to Amazon Route 53\.
-We'll continue to support \.cl domains that are already registered with Amazon Route 53\.
+You can no longer use Route 53 to register new \.cl domains or transfer \.cl domains to Route 53\.
+We'll continue to support \.cl domains that are already registered with Route 53\.
 **Renewal period**
 Two years\.
 **Privacy protection**
 Determined by the registry\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
 No
 **DNSSEC**
 Not supported\.